This article explores the risks and benefits of laser peripheral iridotomy (LPI), when it is used, and what to expect if you have this procedure.

 Acute Angle-Closure Glaucoma: A Medical Emergency

 If you are a primary angle-closure “suspect,” you may be at risk for a potentially very serious condition called acute angle-closure glaucoma.
-In this situation, the pressure may slowly build up in the back part of the eye due to the narrowness of the angle.
-This pressure build up gradually increases and causes the iris to push forward and the angle to narrow even further, eventually blocking off most or all drainage of fluid from the eye.
+Often these acute angle-closure attacks take place when the pupil dilates, for example, in a dark movie theater.
+In this situation, the pressure may slowly build up in the back part of the eye due to the narrowness of the angle (when the pupil dilates, the drainage structures can become partially obstructed in someone with narrow angles).
+This pressure build-up gradually increases and causes the iris to push forward and the angle to narrow even further, eventually blocking off most or all drainage of fluid from the eye.
 When this happens, the eye pressure increases dramatically.
 The cornea may become cloudy due to the increased pressure, the eye may become quite red, and vision will be decreased.
 The increased eye pressure can also cause pain, sometimes so severe that it leads to nausea and vomiting.
+Finally, there is irreversible damage to the optic nerve, the part of the eye that transmits light and visual information to the brain.

-The treatment is to lower eye pressure using eye drops and potentially oral medications, but the definitive treatment is to perform a laser iridotomy.
-In this procedure, a tiny, microscopic hole is placed in the iris to allow the iris to fall away from the drainage area inside the eye.
-You can think of it as an escape valve, so that the pressure in the front of the eye equalizes the pressure in the back of the eye.
+The treatment is to lower eye pressure using eye drops and potentially oral medications, but the definitive treatment at the time of the glaucoma attack is to perform a laser iridotomy.
+In this procedure, a tiny hole is placed in the iris to allow the iris to fall away from the drainage area inside the eye.
+You can think of the hole as an escape valve so that the pressure in the front of the eye equalizes the pressure in the back of the eye.

 Laser peripheral iridotomy is the same procedure used to preventively treat primary angle-closure suspects, or patients with narrow angles that are at risk for an angle-closure attack.
 Although there are some criteria that ophthalmologists use to determine whether a patient with narrow angles is at high enough risk to warrant this preventive procedure, there is no way to predict whether any given individual will actually go on to have an angle-closure attack if left untreated.